Credentials & training

 • Ongoing continuing education + board oversight

-Certification = extra specialization (rigor varies)
+Certificate = extra training (rigor varies)

 • Often days to months of training (sometimes longer)